tloehr/rlgagent/README.md

 In addition to the two standard topics, a commander can instruct agents to listen to more topics, so it can combine agent to more "logic groups".

 ### Commands
 Commands are MQTT messages received from the commander module.
-The details are sent in the payload part as JSON Objects.
+Most of the commands contain parameters as JSON objects stored in the payloads.

 #### Signals
 Signals are "on/off" schemes for specified pins of the Raspberry Pi.
 We use a PCB hat, to connect 12V LED Stripes, relay driven 12V sirens and a 12 V buzzers to send out notifications.